code-423n4/2025-11-ekubo/README.md

 ## Main invariants

-The sum of all swap deltas, position update deltas, pand osition fee collection should never at any time result in a pool with a balance less than zero of either token0 or token1.
+The sum of all swap deltas, position update deltas, and position fee collection should never at any time result in a pool with a balance less than zero of either token0 or token1.

-All positions should be able to be withdrawn at any time (except for positions using third party extensions; the extensions in the repository should never block withdrawal within the block gas limit).
+All positions should be able to be withdrawn at any time (except for positions using third-party extensions; the extensions in the repository should never block withdrawal within the block gas limit).

 The codebase contains extensive unit and fuzzing test suites; many of these include invariants that should be upheld by the system.